Machine Learning Fundamentals for Economists

 res2 = chat.send_message("Explain in one sentence how that relates to sampling from probability distributions.")

-Step 2: Generative AI models, having learned the probability distribution of the training data, function by effectively drawing samples from this learned distribution to create new data instances.
+Step 2: Generative AI models, after learning the probability distribution of the training data, effectively sample from that learned distribution to create new data points.

 Let \(\mu^*(y \mid x)\) denote the true conditional distribution, and \(\mathbb{P}_f(y \mid x)\) the model-implied conditional distribution